-- Description and key terms and track record of debt financing products offered by the FI to RFB, including purpose, maturity, maximum and average rate of financing (as % of household income, net worth or other), maximum amount, minimum rating (max. risk), etc. - lending volumes to RFB in the past 2-3 years and description of the composition of the current portfolio of the FI by the targeted client segment(s) (RFB), e.g. by rating (PD) class, by maturity (original and remaining), by secured/unsecured, by nature of collateral, by security coverage, by product type, etc. - pipeline / business plan / forecasted lending volumes to RFBs for the next 2 years - Impact of COVID-19 on (i) foreseen RFBs and main measures taken and on (ii) FI's (lending) operations in general, NPLs, restructuring, forbearance measures.
+- Description and key terms and track record of debt financing products offered by the FI to RFB, including purpose, maturity, maximum and average rate of financing, maximum amount, minimum rating (max. risk), etc. - lending volumes to RFB in the past 2-3 years and description of the composition of the current portfolio of the FI by the targeted client segment(s) (RFB), e.g. by rating (PD) class, by maturity (original and remaining), by secured/unsecured, by nature of collateral, by security coverage, by product type, etc. - pipeline / business plan / forecasted lending volumes to RFBs for the next 2 years - Impact of COVID-19 on (i) foreseen RFBs and main measures taken and on (ii) FI's (lending) operations in general, NPLs, restructuring, forbearance measures.